-We look at what exactly is ruby chocolate, how to use Ruby Chocolate and most importantly, what does Ruby Chocolate taste like?
+We look at what exactly is ruby chocolate, how is it used and most importantly, what does it taste like?
+A complete guide to this pretty pink chocolate.

 Ruby chocolate, also known as ruby RBI, is the newest chocolate discovery in 80 years.
 It is the fourth chocolate type after white, milk and dark chocolate.